 There are NO designated seating assignments in the examination rooms.
 However, if one or more exams are administered in the same room, you may be directed to a particular area of the room to sit.
 You are to SIT EVERY OTHER SEAT in the exam room.
 Exam materials will be distributed once everyone is seated.

-DO NOT OPEN AN EXAMINATION BOOKLET UNTIL YOU ARE TOLD TO DO SO.
+DO NOT OPEN AN EXAMINATION UNTIL YOU ARE TOLD TO DO SO.

 THE REGISTRAR’S OFFICE WILL DISTRIBUTE EXAMINATION NUMBERS IN ADVANCE OF EXAMS ACCORDING TO A DESIGNATED SCHEDULE PROVIDED TO ALL STUDENTS BY EMAIL.
 YOU WILL RECEIVE A DIFFERENT EXAMINATION NUMBER FOR EACH EXAMINATION.
 PLEASE BE SURE TO BRING THE CORRECT EXAMINATION NUMBER WITH YOU TO EACH EXAMINATION.

-Enter your exam number on the front of your examination booklet or into the exam software (if you are using a laptop).
+Enter your exam number on the front of your exam booklet or into the exam software (if you are using a laptop).

 Any materials taken into an examination room, even if the exam is OPEN BOOK, must be in clear sight of proctors.